in my opinion at least.

 6/ Lily Allen

-She is able to write songs about the most unlikely things like premature ejaculation, seriously anyone who can get you singing a song about premature ejaculation to yourself in your work deserves your respect.
+She is able to write songs about the most unlikely things like premature ejaculation, and still make them catchy.
 Lily’s voice is very sweet and innocent sounding which often contrasts wonderfully with her lyrics.
 I don’t think Lily has quite the range of some of the other artists on this list, but she is nevertheless still fantastic at what she does and I think there is a lot of milleage in what she does too.
 Personally I have enjoyed all 3 of her albums and whilst there may be something of a backlash against Lily right now her latest album “Sheezus” still made it to the top of the charts.
 I think she has a strong enough fanbase to enjoy a successful career for many more years to come.

 Amy Winehouse alone never did and she received far worse abuse for her looks than Adele ever did (not that its a competition, but its worth remembering all of these people who go nuts every time Adele’s weight is made fun of were curiously silent whenever Amy was called much worse).
 Still despite this it cannot be denied that Adele is a very special talent.
 She has demonstrated an incredible maturity for someone so young in both her lyrics and voice and has written songs that so many people can relate too.
 Whilst she doesn’t have the widest range as a vocalist she more than makes up for it with the power her voice has.
 She is probably the best torch singer of the past 30 years and has enjoyed unbelievable commercial and critical success having broken records set by Amy Winehouse, Whitney Houston and even the Beatles themselves.
 Its doubtless that Adele will be with us for decades to come and go down as one of the all time greatest artists of her generation.